 Internships are an excellent way to explore career choices and gain experience valued by employers and graduate schools.
 Students should be encouraged to register internships through the Internship Notation Program (INP).

 Students receive official college recognition for internships through participation in the Internship Notation Program.
 Upon successful completion of an internship and corresponding reflective component (overseen by the Career Center), documentation is placed on the official transcript through the INTR 7xx course number.
 The internship and reflective component must occur simultaneously; therefore, retroactive notations are not granted.
 For more information, visit the INP page on the Career Center website.
 There is no fee/tuition charged for this program.
 To register, students should complete the form through the Student Forms tab in Gateway.

-International internships: Some study abroad programs integrate internships with an Intercultural Seminar or independent study, while others allow for the Internship Notation Program.
+International internships: Some study abroad programs integrate internships with an Intercultural Seminar or independent study, while others allow for the INP.
 If participating in a study abroad program (including The Washington Center or NYC-Baruch Program), check with a Center for Global Study and Engagement coordinator about internship options.

-All other students should be encouraged to register for the Internship Notation Program through the Career Center.
+All other students should be encouraged to register internship experiences through the INP.